Lawmakers unveil $1.7T bill to avoid shutdown, boost Ukraine

 WASHINGTON (AP) — Congressional leaders unveiled a government-wide $1.7 trillion spending package early Tuesday that includes another large round of aid to Ukraine, a nearly 10% boost in defense spending and roughly $40 billion to assist communities across the country recovering from drought, hurricanes and other natural disasters.

-The bill, which runs for 4,155 pages, includes about $772.5 billion for non-defense discretionary programs and $858 billion in defense funding and would last through the end of the fiscal year in September.
+The bill, which runs for 4,155 pages, includes about $772.5 billion for non-defense, discretionary programs and $858 billion for defense and would last through the end of the fiscal year at the end of September.

 Lawmakers leading the negotiations released the details of the bill shortly before 2 a.m.
 Tuesday.

-The spending package includes about $45 billion in emergency assistance to Ukraine as it battles Russia’s invasion, according to Sen. Patrick Leahy, the Democratic chairman of the Senate Appropriations Committee.
+The spending package includes about $45 billion in emergency assistance to Ukraine.
 It would be the biggest American infusion of assistance yet to Ukraine, above even President Joe Biden’s $37 billion emergency request, and ensure that funding flows to the war effort for months to come.

 The U.S. has provided about $68 billion to Ukraine in previous rounds of military, economic and humanitarian assistance.

-Leahy argued against that approach in releasing the bill saying, “the choice is clear.
-We can either do our jobs and fund the government, or we can abandon our responsibilities without a real path forward.”
+“We are now one step closer to protecting our democracy and preventing another January 6th,” said Sen. Amy Klobuchar, D-Minn.

+Senate Republican leader Mitch McConnell had warned that if the fiscal year 2023 spending measure failed to gain bipartisan support this week, he would seek another short-term patch into next year, guaranteeing that the new Republican majority in the House would get to shape the package.

-Despite the warning, McConnell framed the longer-term spending bill as a victory for the GOP, even as many will undoubtedly vote against it.
-He said Republicans were successful in increasing defense spending far beyond Biden’s request while scaling back some of the increase Biden wanted for domestic spending.
+McConnell said the GOP’s negotiations were successful in the end.
+He framed the longer-term spending bill as a victory for the GOP, even as many will undoubtedly vote against it.
+He said Republicans succeeded in increasing defense spending far beyond Biden’s request while scaling back some of the increase Biden wanted for domestic spending.

-“The Congress is rejecting the Biden administration’s vision and doing the exact opposite,” McConnell said.
+“We’ve transferred huge sums of money away from Democrats’ spending wish list toward our national defense and armed forces, but without allowing the overall cost of the package to go higher,” McConnell said.

-Shalanda Young, director of the Office of Management and Budget, said in a statement that neither side got everything it wanted in the deal.
-But she praised the measure as “good for our economy, our competitiveness, and our country, and I urge Congress to send it to the President’s desk without delay.”
+Shalanda Young, director of the Office of Management and Budget, said in a statement that neither side got everything it wanted.
+But she praised the deal as “good for our economy, our competitiveness, and our country, and I urge Congress to send it to the President’s desk without delay.”

+The spending on non-defense programs will increase by about 6%.
+That number includes a 22% increase for VA medical care to help pay for an expansion of health care services and benefits to veterans exposed to toxic burn pits during their service.
+Some environmental advocacy groups expressed frustration with the spending for agencies such as the Environmental Protection Agency and the National Park Service, which they said doesn’t keep up with inflation.

-The bill’s unveiling was delayed by haggling over language related to location of the FBI’s future headquarters.
+The bill’s unveiling was delayed for several hours by haggling over language related to the location of the FBI’s future headquarters.
 Maryland lawmakers have argued that ensuring predominately Black communities get their fair share of federal investments should be more thoroughly considered as part of the selection process.
-They are advocating for building the headquarters at one of two sites in Maryland’s Prince George’s County.
+They are advocating for building the headquarters at one of two sites in Maryland’s Prince George’s County, a majority-Black county.
+Virginia is also competing for the headquarters.

-In September, the General Services Administration issued a site selection plan based on five criteria, the most heavily weighted at 35% was proximity to the FBI training academy in Quantico, Virginia.
-Advancing equity was weighted at 15%.

-Sen. Chris Van Hollen, D-Md., said at a recent forum that a Biden executive order early in his administration emphasized that the issue of racial equity is not just an issue for any one department, but it has to be the business of the whole government.

-“I would submit that the GSA and the FBI clearly haven’t gotten the message, given the low weight they’ve given to this factor,” Van Hollen said.

-A Senate Democratic aide familiar with the negotiations said Schumer worked to incorporate language in the spending bill ensuring the GSA administrator conduct “separate and detailed consultations” with lawmakers representing the Maryland and Virginia sites to get their perspectives.
+A Senate Democratic aide familiar with the negotiations said Schumer worked to incorporate language in the spending bill ensuring the General Service Administration would conduct “separate and detailed consultations” with lawmakers representing the Maryland and Virginia sites to get their perspectives.

+The spending bill contains scores of policy changes that lawmakers worked furiously to include or else have to start over in the new Congress next year.

+Examples include a provision from Sen. Josh Hawley, D-Mo., that bans TikTok on government cell phones due to security concerns.
+Another provision added at the request of Maine lawmakers secured a six-year pause on regulations for the lobster and Jonah crab fisheries that were proposed to help save endangered North Atlantic right whales by reducing their risk of entanglement in fishing gear.

 The last time Congress enacted all its spending bills by then was in 1996, when the Senate finished its work on Sept.
 30, the very last day of the budget year.
 Then-President Bill Clinton signed it that same day.

-The Senate is expected to vote on the spending bill first where support from at least 10 Republican senators will be needed to pass it before the measure is considered by the House.
+The Senate is expected to vote on the spending bill first, and support from at least 10 Republican senators will be needed to pass it before it is considered by the House.
+The first test vote is expected Tuesday afternoon.
 As has been the case with recent catchall spending bills, lawmakers voiced concerns about passing legislation containing thousands of pages on short notice.

-“We still haven’t seen a single page of the Pelosi-Schumer spending bill, and they’re expecting us to pass it by the end of this week,” tweeted Sen. Rick Scott, R-Fla.
-“It’s insane.”
+AP staff writers Mary Clare Jalonick and Amanda Seitz contributed to this report.

 Copyright 2022 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.